 4 Things That Can Derail Your Start-Up Business

-You have been in business now for several months.
+You have been in your start-up business now for several months.
 Everything is going swimmingly until that day an unexpected circumstance crops up.
 You suddenly realise that, unless something changes, both your business and your personal finances are at risk.
 What will you do?

 Here are four circumstances that could prove to be your undoing: